ClintonCash/ClintonCash/doc/masternode-budget.md

+NOTE : 12.1 -- REWRITE

-ClintonCash Prison Fund Budget API
+Masternode Budget API
 =======================

 ClintonCash now supports full decentralized budgets that are paid directly from the blockchain via superblocks once per month.
-Masternodes can make proposals on the best use of funds in the ClintonCash Prison Fund and vote on how they are used.

 Budgets go through a series of stages before being paid:
  * prepare - create a special transaction that destroys coins in order to make a proposal